Conducting: Training and education

 Another topic that conducting students study is the languages used in classical music opera.
 Orchestral conductors are expected to be able to rehearse and lead choirs in works for orchestra and choir.
 As such, orchestral conductors need to know the major languages used in choral writing (including French, Italian and Latin, among others) and they must understand the correct diction of these languages in a choral singing context.
 The opposite is also true: a choral conductor will be expected to rehearse and lead a string orchestra or full orchestra when performing works for choir and orchestra.
 As such, a choral conductor needs to know how to rehearse and lead instrument sections.

 Master of music degrees (M.mus. or M.M.) in conducting consist of private conducting lessons, ensemble experience, coaching, and graduate courses in music history and music theory, along with one or two conducted concerts.
 A M.mus. is often the required minimum credential for people who wish to become a professor of conducting.
 Doctor of musical arts (referred to as D.M.A., DMA, D.Mus.A. or A.Mus.D) degrees in conducting provide an opportunity for advanced study at the highest artistic and pedagogical level, requiring usually an additional 54+ credit hours beyond a master's degree (which is about 30+ credits beyond a bachelor's degree).
 For this reason, admission is highly selective.
 Examinations in music history, music theory, ear training/dictation, and an entrance examination and conducting audition are required.
-Students perform conducted concerts, including a combination lecture-conducted concert with an accompanying doctoral dissertation, advanced coursework.
+Students perform conducted concerts, including a combination lecture-conducted concert with an accompanying doctoral dissertation, and advanced coursework.
 Students must typically maintain a minimum B average.
 A DMA in conducting is a terminal degree and as such qualifies the holder to teach in colleges, universities and conservatories.
 In addition to academic study, another part of the training pathway for many conductors is conducting amateur orchestras, such as youth orchestras, school orchestras and community orchestras.

 A small number of conductors become professionals without formal training in conducting.
 These individuals often have achieved renown as instrumental or vocal performers, and they have often undertaken a great deal of training in their area of expertise (instrumental performance or singing).
 Some conductors learn on the job by conducting amateur orchestras, school orchestras, and community orchestras (or the equivalent choral ensembles).